ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 Distinguishing these 3 different cases has several advantages:

 1. Currently, if a module enables ``TemplateHaskell``, then all imported modules are compiled to object code before name resolution takes place.
-The ensures that any top level splices that may be encountered are able to be fully evaluated.
+This ensures that any top level splices that may be encountered are able to be fully evaluated.
    This is a pessimisation because most of the imported identifiers, which we have taken such pains to ensure we can run, will not actually be used in a top-level splice.
    Proposals (such as `#14905 <https://gitlab.haskell.org/ghc/ghc/-/issues/14095>`_) to increase build parallelism are far less effective in projects which use ``TemplateHaskell`` because name resolution depends on code generation for all dependencies.
-   By distinguishing imported modules whose code is executed only at runtime (which in common cases will be a small fraction of imported modules), we are able to improve this pessimisation.
+   By distinguishing imported modules whose code is executed only at compile time (which in common cases will be a small fraction of imported modules), we are able to improve this pessimisation.
 2. GHC offers an ``-fno-code`` flag that instructs the compiler to parse and